No, not what you might be thinking- Although now that our babies have turned two, there is the inevitable craving for another baby.

 Raquel made the Pad Thai, and brought the pickled ginger (for the California rolls) and helped prepare the rest of the meal, including shelling all that crab and cutting up all the ingredients.

-Exactly, what did I do???
+did I do???

 I know I opened beers...hmmm...